Hensoldt Pegasus: Background

-The RQ-4 Global Hawk drone (naval MQ-4C Triton spy drone variant) were originally intended as the delivery system, but at the beginning of 2020 it was announced that the delivery system would consist of a crewed aircraft based on the Bombardier Global 6000.
-This decision is justified by the cost of the drones ($2.5 billion) and the risk not meeting the operational deadline of 2025 due to European safety standards for uncrewed aircraft's access to the civilian airspace.
+While some considerations were made to the potential reactivation of the EuroHawk program in the aftermath of unsuccessful attempts to test the reconnaissance systems developed for it on alternative platforms, including Airbus aircraft and an Israeli drone, in early 2020, it was announced that the new electronic surveillance delivery system would consist of a crewed aircraft based on the Bombardier Global 6000 business jet.
+At the time of this announcement, it was stated that the procurement choice had been driven by the high cost of the UAVs ($2.5 billion) as well as the risk not meeting the operational deadline of 2025 due to European safety standards for uncrewed aircraft's access to the civilian airspace.